From Biddulph to Bermuda

 CLICK HERE for the article about John Wright's drug conspiracy conviction.

 The Tall Ships came to Bermuda in June prior to sailing to New York, and they looked spectacular in Hamilton and St. George’s.
 Our police photographer Paul Farrell took a series of splendid photographs as they were setting sail to New York, including two ships involved in a collision.
-We took advantage of the opportunity to see the Tall Ships here first, then we flew up to New York with 10 month old Joanna at the invitation of our wonderful American friends Tom and Monica Coyle, and witnessed the Tall Ships parading up the Hudson River.
+We took advantage of the opportunity to see the Tall Ships here first, then we flew up to New York with 10 month old Joanna at the invitation of our wonderful lifelong American friends, Tom and Monica Coyle, and witnessed the Tall Ships parading up the Hudson River.
+Tom and Monica were regular visitors to Bermuda having first arrived here during college weeks, and they became an integral part of our family as our children grew up.

 We produced a series of history boards covering such topics as the history of the Traffic Department, some of which are still in existence and hanging in police offices, although some were sadly lost.
 I recall meeting two former police officers who both made an indelible impression.
 One was former Detective Vernon Jackson who I would describe as a true gentleman who had served in the Police from 1933 -1947 and was a highly intelligent man who was ahead of his time, or rather ahead of the time before men of colour were promoted through the ranks.
 I got to know Vernon quite well after the exhibition and I’m positive that if all things had been equal when he served in the Police Force he would have risen to the top ranks.